stablecabal/gyre-www/docs/install/00-gyre-installer.md

 :::caution

-If you are running any version for gyre-installer before v1.1.0, before upgrading to Gyre 2 (not yet released) please make sure to download the newest version of [the installer](https://github.com/stablecabal/gyre-installer/archive/refs/tags/v1.1.0.zip) and unpack the contained files over top of your existing installation (overwriting the existing files).
+If you are running any version for gyre-installer before v1.1.0, before upgrading to Gyre 2 please make sure to download the newest version of [the installer](https://github.com/stablecabal/gyre-installer/archive/refs/tags/v1.1.0.zip) and unpack the contained files over top of your existing installation (overwriting the existing files).

 You can then run install_or_update.cmd as normal